7 Keys for Moving on After Divorce or a Break Up

 Moving on after Divorce 5.
 Date for FUN and against type!

 Give up seeing every potential date as a future husband who could break your heart.
 This only leads you to start analyzing him and the relationship.
 Right now, accept any offer that seems fun.
 Commit to dating around this way for a few months.
 Tell each guy on the second date that you like them but just want to let them know you’ve made a promise to yourself to date around for awhile.
 Not only will this help you relax, it will inspire the right guys to step up and pursue!
-To learn more about the dating program of three ,make sure you are a regular reader of the finding the one blog.
+To learn more about the dating program of three ,make sure you are a regular reader of the finding your soulmate blog.

 Moving on After Divorce 6.
 Give up comparisons.